APIOps/community-resources/partner-packages.md

 * Privilege to host 1 meetup (product presentation).
 * Developer contacts from 1 meetups (name, email)
-* APIOps Global Network will organize two Amazon gift cards (each 100€) for speakers (max 2).
-Your logo in the gift card!
+* APIOps Global Network will organize four Amazon gift cards (each 50€) for speakers and community.
+Your logo in the gift cards!
 * Your logo in Youtube presentations (in this meetup presentations, live and youtube)
 * Twitter and facebook visibility
 * Logo in 2 group meetup.com pages